Fabiano1010/MoonCalendar/README.md

 # There are seven buttons

-Today - (which says "Dziś" in Polish) goes back to today's date
+Today - goes back to today's date

 Forward > - moving by one month